YogabyAllwaysever/epubCreator.html/README.md

 📄 License

-This project is licensed under the MIT License – see the LICENSE file for details (you can add a LICENSE file with MIT text).
+This project is licensed under the MIT License – [see the LICENSE file for details](LICENSE).

 ---